AceWealth/mysocialnetwork/README.md

 </p>

 ## Before Starting
-First of all this is a boilerplate react social and the purpose is to find the best way to implement a huge project such as social network by [React](https://facebook.github.io/react/docs/hello-world.html) .
+This is a boilerplate react social and the purpose is to find the best way to implement a huge project such as social network by [React](https://facebook.github.io/react/docs/hello-world.html) .
 We learn what technology or algorithm could be better solution for our project by [React](https://facebook.github.io/react/docs/hello-world.html).
 Please approach to this project with these ideas and if you feel that you have better solution, to our great pleasure if we could have your contribution.
   - You are the person who is new to [React](https://facebook.github.io/react/docs/hello-world.html) and you are looking for some ideas to start [React](https://facebook.github.io/react/docs/hello-world.html) with some basic stuff.
 Also you are the fan of [React Semantic UI](https://react.semantic-ui.com/) I recommend you start with [React Blog Project](https://github.com/Qolzam/react-blog).
   - You are the person who has the base knowledge of [React](https://facebook.github.io/react/docs/hello-world.html) which provided in [React Blog Project](https://github.com/Qolzam/react-blog) and you are the fan of social network projects, [Material-UI](http://www.material-ui.com/#/).
 You are the person who love JS/JSX. [js-react-social-tutorial](https://github.com/Qolzam/js-react-social-tutorial) project will be recommended.
   - You are the fan of pure [Redux](http://redux.js.org/) with [redux-thunk](https://github.com/gaearon/redux-thunk), [TypeScript](https://www.typescriptlang.org/), [InversifyJS](http://inversify.io/) IOC container and you have the knowledge enough about the stuff in [js-react-social-tutorial](https://github.com/Qolzam/js-react-social-tutorial).
 [Version 0.5.0 branch of react-social-network](https://github.com/Qolzam/react-social-network/tree/v0.5) is the place you can find yourself.